 - Fasting blood test to screen for diabetes in men with a family history, symptoms or who have other risk factors

-- Colonoscopy screening at age 50, or earlier if there is a family history, and every 10 years after if the results are normal
+- Colonoscopy screening at age 45, or earlier if there is a family history

-- Yearly lung cancer screening for people between the ages of 55 and 80 who have a history of heavy smoking within the past 15 years
+- Yearly lung cancer screening for people between ages 50 and 80 who have a history of heavy smoking or have quit within the past 15 years